True Life Tips

 You pick up your phone to check one thing.
-Twenty minutes later, you are still scrolling, not especially entertained, not especially rested, and not sure why you opened the app in the first place.
+Twenty minutes later, you are still scrolling.
+You feel neither entertained nor rested, and the original reason for opening the app is gone.

 Notice when you scroll

 For one day, pay attention to the moments when you reach for your phone.
-Common triggers include boredom, stress, loneliness, procrastination, and the tiny pause between tasks.
+Common triggers include boredom and stress.
+Loneliness, procrastination, and the tiny pause between tasks can also be triggers.

 Ask: